llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 resulting stack element.
 If the stack does not have a single element after evaluation, then the expression is not well-formed.

 > TODO: Maybe operators should specify their input type(s)?
-It do not match what
+It does not match
-> DWARF does currently.
+> what DWARF does currently.
 Such types cannot trivially be used to enforce type
 > correctness since the expression language is an arbitrary stack, and in
-> general the whole expression has to be evaluated to determine the inputs types
+> general the whole expression has to be evaluated to determine the input types
 > to a given operation.

 Each operation definition begins with a specification which describes the parameters to the operation, the entries it pops from the stack, and the entries it pushes on the stack.
-The specification is accepted by the following modified BNF grammar, where `[]` denotes character classes, `*` denotes zero-or-more repetitions of a term, and `+` denotes one-or-more repetitions of a term.
+The specification is accepted by the modified BNF grammar in _Figure 1---LLVM IR Expression Operation Specification Syntax_, where `[]` denotes character classes, `*` denotes zero-or-more repetitions of a term, and `+` denotes one-or-more repetitions of a term.

+__Figure 1---LLVM IR Expression Operation Specification Syntax__

 ```bnf
 <operation-specification> ::= <operation-syntax> <operation-stack-effects>